“OUTER DARKNESS” Dec. 22, 2017

 Of all places, I found my answer in a cave.
 While vacationing in Virginia, Sandy and I spent a day visiting the “Luray Caverns” in the Shenandoah Valley.
 The tour guide took us deep down into a series of natural underground chambers, which contained a small clear lake that reflected eerie forms of stalactites hanging from the ceiling of the cave, a truly spectacular sight.

-Then at the end of the tour, to demonstrate the depth of darkness that far underground, the guide switched off the lights.
+Then at the end of the tour, to demonstrate the depth of darkness that is far underground, the guide switched off the lights.
 Never before or after have I ever experienced such total darkness.
 After a minute or so, my amazement gave way to discomfort.
 At that point, I realized darkness to be more than the absence of light; the blackness was palpable to the point of distressing.
 A darkness that was more a presence or force than a physical condition.
-Then a horrible thought occurred, what if the lights failed to come back on.
+Then a horrible thought occurred, what if the lights failed to come back on?

 On the way back to the hotel, the Lord brought to mind a verse in Exodus where Moses, in the form of God’s judgment, caused total darkness over the land of Egypt.
 The verse describes the pitch blackness as “…darkness which may be felt” (Exodus 10:21).
 I then decided to look up some other verses concerning darkness in the Scriptures.